 If jumping at the first interest rate was your primary pitfall on your current auto loan, don’t do it again.
 Take the time to browse credit and lending websites, and research other banks and credit unions in your area to see what kinds of auto APRs they offer — if they specialize in auto refinancing, all the better.
 Don’t forget to check with your existing lender, since a refinance with them could make the transition from one loan to another financially easier.

-4. Overextending the terms of your car loan
+4. Should I overextend the terms of my car loan?

 On paper, it might sound like a good idea, since a 36-month loan refinanced to 48 or 60 months lowers your monthly payments…but it also tacks on more interest for you to pay.